meredith705/CARD_RegionalMethylation/README.md

                         methylbed file with samples as columns -c COHORT_REGION, --cohort_region COHORT_REGION
-                        cohort name and region name for naming output files
+                        cohort name and region name for naming output files -d HAPLOTYPE, --haplotype HAPLOTYPE
+                        haplotype; integer 1 or 2; or 0 for unphased
 Options:
   -a ALPHA, --alpha ALPHA
                         alpha significance value for FDR, default:0.05